stefanwiest/hct-mcp-signals/README.md

 > [!NOTE]
 > **Status: Early Stage Public Preview**
-> **HCT-MCP Signals** is currently in **v0.5 (Public Preview)**.
+> **HCT-MCP Signals** is currently in **Public Preview**.
 The specification and implementations are functional but are still evolving.
 We are opening the project to foster collaboration, gather feedback, and solicit contributions.
 Expect changes.

 ---